glourencoffee/Learner/webservices/docs/topic.md

 None.

+### Error Handling

+- Returns a 404 Not Found response if:
+  - `topicId` does not identify a valid topic.

 ### Details

-If `{topicId}` does not identify an existing topic, raises `NotFoundError`.

-Otherwise, removes that topic.
+If no error was raised, removes that topic and returns a 204 No Content.